 Getting Around Istanbul

-Travel transportation is often overlooking when planning a trip to Istanbul, but it shouldn’t be.
+Travel transportation is often overlooked when planning a trip to Istanbul, but it shouldn’t be.
 Logistics can make your trip fun or terrible.
 So, be sure to get ahead of this.

 By foot: There are many small streets and cozy cafes in Istanbul that you will not see when traveling by car or subway.
 For long walks, it is better to choose clothes that protect from the sun and comfortable shoes, because the streets of Istanbul are paved and often go almost perpendicularly up.